masasin/spirit_dev/README.md

   * [ ] Start Motive.
   * [ ] Open a recent project file, or:
     * [ ] Perform wanding and ground-plane setup.
+    * [ ] Put the drone markers in the field of view of the camera.
     * [ ] Create a rigid body from the markers on the drone.
   * [ ] Open the Rigid Bodies pane.
     * [ ] Set the name to something convenient, such as "drone".
 (Optional)